Back to top

 Who provides palliative care services?

-A multidisciplinary team of medical, nursing and allied health professionals will provide your palliative care services, whether you are at home, in hospital or at an aged care centre.
+A multidisciplinary team of medical, specialist nursing staff and allied health professionals will provide palliative care services, whether the person is at home, in hospital or at a residential aged care facility.

-The team is trained to help and support a person living with a serious illness to manage their symptoms and needs, and may include nurses, doctors and specialists, social workers, physiotherapists, psychologists and counsellors, and trained volunteers.
+The team is trained to help and support a person living with a serious illness to manage their symptoms and needs, and may include nurses, doctors (like a specialist palliative care doctor) and specialists, social workers, physiotherapists, psychologists and counsellors, and trained volunteers.

 What quality of life is there in palliative care?